Hmm-1224/AI-Powered-Chatbot-for-Customer-Support/README.md

 Before you begin, ensure you have met the following requirements:

 - Python 3.x installed on your machine.
 - An OpenAI API key.
-You can obtain it by signing up at [OpenAI](https://openai.com/).
+You can obtain it by signing up at [OpenAI](https://openai.com/)
+- set API  key on your terminal

 ## Installation